herkkules/herkkules/README.md

 **Complex System Design:**

 My core competency is in enabling profitable innovation.
 I design elegant and user-centric information systems rooted in open standards, ensuring long-term relevance.
 My independent approach means I am unbiased towards specific service providers.
-I to focus on creating solutions that maximise value and future options for your organisation.
+Mt focus is on creating solutions that maximise value and future options for your organisation.

 >  - **Rugged System** ... design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.